Piyush46749/Personal-Assistant/README.md

 # Personal-Assistant
-This is a personal assistant that makes your life easier.
+This is a python based personal assistant that makes your life easier.